NickOfRhyme/news/README.md

 #### /api/topics

 - GET a list of topics

-#### /api/users/:username

-- GET information about a particular user
+- POST a new topic

 #### /api/articles

 - GET a list of all posted articles, which can be sorted by date, topic, votes, title, article_id and author
+- POST a new article

 #### /api/articles/:article_id

 - GET information about a particular article, including its body
 - PATCH in order to vote a particular article up or down
+- DELETE an article

 #### /api/articles/:article_id/comments